Anno 1800 hands-on — being a capitalist in the age of industrialization

 It’s time to test just how good of a capitalist you can be with Anno 1800, the new 19th-century city-building game from Ubisoft that debuts in February 2019 on the PC.

 Anno 1800 is the seventh game in franchise, and this time developer Ubisoft Blue Byte is focusing on the Age of Industrialization.
 That means you get to start building a small village on an island and try to grow it into a bustling industrial metropolis.
 In this rags to riches story, you start with nothing but a handful of resources, a sailing ship, and an empty island.
-I got a preview of the game at a Ubisoft pre-Gamescom event in San Francisco.
+I got an early look of this game at a Ubisoft pre-Gamescom event in San Francisco.

 The game is a system.
 So you don’t have to follow a set path.
 You can start building out your village with farm houses, a dock, lumber yards, warehouses, and other buildings.
 If you connect the buildings with roads and create work opportunities, people will move into the houses and your town will grow.
 I started out with a blank island and a ship at a dock on a beach.
 Then I began expanding.